castellanosf/projects/sql/README.md

 ## Data

-Data is included as a db filed 'chinook.'
+Data is included as a db file 'chinook.'